mellissabm/mellissabm.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in American Politics and Political Methodogy in the [Department of Political Science](https://www.vanderbilt.edu/political-science/) and a Graduate Research Affiliate in the [Center for the Study of Democratic Institutions](https://www.vanderbilt.edu/csdi/)  at [Vanderbilt University](http://vanderbilt.edu/).
 I graduated *magna cum laude* from the [University of California, Los Angeles](http://ucla.edu/) with a B.A. in Political Science.
-In March 2023, I was a [Democracy Center Visiting Scholar](https://www.sas.rochester.edu/democracycenter/research/visiting-scholars.html) at the University of Rochester. **I am on the 2023-2024 job market.**
+In March 2023, I was a [Democracy Center Visiting Scholar](https://www.sas.rochester.edu/democracycenter/research/visiting-scholars.html) at the University of Rochester. **I am on the 2023--2024 job market** and my current CV can be accessed [here](/files/Meisels_CV.pdf).

 My research and teaching interests center around American politics with emphases on the U.S. Congress, money in politics, electoral campaigns, political organizations, legislative representation, and quantitative methodology.